simonesilvestroni/m2m-website/_posts/2019-12-09-after-1989-full-story.md

 featimage-height: 683
 ---
 {: .warning }
-This article was originally published on the Medium magazine "Lessons From History".
+This article was originally published on the Medium magazine _Lessons From History_.
 After deleting my Medium account, I moved it here.

 ## Roots